wdesportes/blog.williamdes.eu/blog.williamdes.eu/content/phpMyAdmin/2021/01/report.md

 ### Sunday

 I migrated sql-parser to GitHub actions.
-Still working on the Debian
+Still working on the Debian package.

 ## Second week (02)